Bogo56/RecipeApp/README.md

 Here, I'm outlining very briefly the phases that the project went trough from start to finish.

 ### Phase 1 - Creating Data
 Before creating the app, I needed some data.
 In this case I needed a lot of recipes - at least a couple of hundred.
 So where do I get that data?
 Well, I actually decided to create it myself, or let's use the term "borrow it"😁 from another site (only for the sake of the project).
 SOO I did a research on the popular cooking websites in Bulgaria, and chose one with proper structure for scraping.
-Then I wrote a couple of scripts in Python using the Pandas Library that:
+Then I wrote a couple of scripts in Python using the BS4 Library that:

   1. Scraped the summary info of the recipes, shown in the "All Recipes Section", while going trough all results pages - inserting the info into a DB.
   2. Visited every individual recipe page and scraped it's full description and ingredients - updating the recipe data in the DB.